 Ah yes.
 Therapy.
-The lovely activity of paying someone insane amounts of money to have them tell you you suck.
+The lovely activity of paying someone insane amounts of money to have them tell you-you suck.
 You pay someone to basically watch you argue.
-We did, and at the end he said, “I don’t care if you use me or not, but if you don’t change you guys are going to get divorced.”
+We did, and at the end, he said, “I don’t care if you use me or not, but if you don’t change you guys are going to get divorced.”
 He was blunt.
-He also dropped F bombs on a regular basis, and came across unprofesional.
+He also dropped F-bombs on a regular basis and came across unprofessional.

 Add this to the list of unresolved items.

 I was the self-centered, computer-obsessed, sitting in his room all day husband.
 In my eyes, my wife was the not understanding, wants all of my time, nagasourus.
 OK, neither of those was or is true.
 In some cases, I was the person hiding in a safe place talking into a microphone to people who cared about what I had to say.
 People that seem to appreciate my efforts.
 I was also the husband stewing in his creative juices while his wife was the lonely spouse who only wanted to feel loved and cherished.
 A hug from me would've would've gone a long way, but I was "too busy, and I'm sure I thought I would "get to it eventually."
 If I would just spend a little quality time with her, and turn off the technology, and be in the moment with her, she would feel loved.
 Once she felt loved, she wouldn’t care how much time I spent on the computer.